Criminal Defense

 The following are the criminal penalties for felonies in Ohio:

-• Life sentences: Individuals who have been convicted of murder, felony involuntary manslaughter, certain sex crimes involving victims younger than 13 years old, and kidnapping with sexual motivaiton face life imprisonment with or without the possibility of parole.
+• Life sentences: Individuals who have been convicted of murder, felony involuntary manslaughter, certain sex crimes involving victims younger than 13 years old, and kidnapping with sexual motivation face life imprisonment with or without the possibility of parole.

 • First-degree felony: A conviction results in a prison sentence between 3 and 11 years and a maximum fine of $20,000.